girlscript/winter-of-contributing/C_CPP/OOPs in C++/Constructor & Destructor/Stack Parameter using Constructor and Destructor.md

     obj.push(10);
     obj.push(13);
     obj.push(20);
     obj.pop();
     obj.pop();
     obj.push(56);

     cout << "The top most element is " << obj.peek() << endl;

     if (obj.isEmpty()) {
         cout << "The stack is empty\n";
     }
     else {
         cout << "The stack is not empty\n";
     }
     return 0;
 }
 ```
+C_CPP/OOPs in C++/Constructor & Destructor/Stack Parameter using Constructor and Destructor.md